These quick breaks will refresh locals and international visitors alike.

 Sydney enchants during the winter months, because it's summer Down Under.
 The city is marked by endless sunshine, sea breezes, and balmy evenings—but it's also the season when hotel rates spike, extreme heatwaves occur, and many small-business owners take weeks off.
 Here are seven quick trip ideas that can be booked spontaneously and at short notice, so when you need a break from the city, you'll have all the inspiration you need.

 1. Pretty Beach House

-The ingredients for a restorative weekend are all here: expansive suites with record players, cashmere throws, and alfresco plunge pools; a kitchen helmed by Sydney favorite Stefano Manfredi and stocked with the region's best produce; and an open-plan living area where guests can play the baby grand piano or admire paintings by Australian masters.
+The ingredients for a restorative weekend are all here: expansive suites with record players, cashmere throws, and alfresco plunge pools; and an open-plan living area where guests can play the baby grand piano or admire paintings by Australian masters.
 Pretty Beach House is located in bushland about an hour's drive north of Sydney, but the proprietors will happily arrange a seaplane from the city if you'd like to forego wheels.
 The best part?
 Maximum occupancy is eight, so the place never feels crowded.

 2. Emirates One&Only Wolgan Valley

 The rooms are sumptuously appointed and the dining is world-class, but it's the location of Emirates One&Only Wolgan Valley (pictured)—in a remote corner of the Blue Mountains, three hours west of Sydney—that makes it a winning short-break destination.
 Up here, the weather is mild, the humidity is low, and the stars are intensely bright.
 Sandstone escarpments loom in the distance, and kangaroos, wallabies, and wombats abound.
 Tour the property on horseback or grab one of the resort's mountain bikes to explore the surrounding bushland.